iTCf/anonymi/README.md

 # Anony-MI

 Anony-Mi is a tool for anonymizing MRIs which preserves the subject's anatomical geometry.
-It works as a 3D Slicer plug-in and can also be used as a standalone command line script.
+It works as a 3D Slicer Extension and can also be used as a standalone command line script.